Conformal theory of everything

 It is well know that the standard model (SM) of particle physics is consistent with the experiments performed so far on particle accelerators such as the large hadron collider (LHC).
 However, the theory presents some problems such as the hierarchy and the Landau pole problems.
 Several modifications of the SM at scales between the electroweak and Planck scales, such as GUT \cite{Georgi1,Georgi2,Fritz,Gursey} or SUSY \cite{Miyazawa,Yu,Gervais, Volkov,Wess,Salam,Fayet,Nilles,Haber}, have been proposed to solve such problems.
 However, it is likely that there is no new physics beyond the SM all the way up to the Planck scale \cite{Frog}.
 This leads us to suppose that the SM is a low energy limit of a fundamental theory defined at the Planck scale.
 Since gravitational effects are expected to be important around the Planck scale, it is natural to conjecture that this fundamental theory includes quantum gravity.

-One of the most straightforward ways to extend and unify physical theories is to change the symmetry of their actions.
-A strong candidate to be incorporated in the unification of the SM with gravity is the (local) conformal symmetry, which performs a multiplicative rescaling of all fields according to
+One of the most straightforward way to extend and unify physical theories is to change their symmetries.
+A strong candidate to be incorporated in the unification of the SM with gravity is the (local) conformal symmetry, which perform a multiplicative rescaling of all fields according to

-where $\Omega(x)$ is an arbitrary function of the spacetime coordinates, and $\Delta_{\Phi}$ is the scaling dimension of the field $\Phi$, whose values are $-2$ for the metric field, $0$ for gauge bosons, $1$ for scalar fields, and $3/2$ for fermions.
+where $\Omega(x)$ is an arbitrary function of the spacetime coordinates, and $\Delta_{\Phi}$ is the scaling dimension of the field $\Phi$, whose values are $-2$ for the metric field, $0$ for gauge bosons, $1$ for scalar fields and $3/2$ for fermions.

 The consideration of the conformal symmetry as one of the fundamental symmetries of physics is justified for several reasons.
 First of all, the classical SM action and the power spectrum of the cosmic fluctuations are approximately conformal invariant.
 Second, the conformal symmetry might play an important role in the solution of both the hierarchy and the Landau pole problems \cite{Gorsky}.
 In addition, the black hole complementarity principle can be explained with the use of the conformal symmetry \cite{Hooft1}.
 Last but not least, quantum field theories in curved spacetime (for a nice review, see \cite{Buch1}) may become asymptotically conformally invariant in the limit of a strong gravitational field \cite{Buch2}.